tm-a-t/TGPy/guide/docs/extensibility/module_examples.md

 ## Stats for chat member IDs

 Sort chat members by their IDs.
-In average, the lower ID user has, the earlier they registered in Telegram.
+In average, the lower the ID of a user is, the earlier they registered in Telegram.

 ```python
 def fullname(user):